ifellows/salt/salt_website/src/content/docs/getting-started/first-steps.md

 ## 7. Create a staff user

-Surveys can only be conducted by **SURVEY_STAFF** users — administrators cannot conduct surveys directly.
+Surveys can only be conducted by **SURVEY_STAFF** users; administrators cannot conduct surveys directly.
 On the tablet:

 1. Log in as the administrator
 2. Tap **Manage Users**